mcellteam/cellblender_tutorials/cell_regulatory_processes.rst

 Importing SBML
 --------------

-To import an SBML and SBML-spatial files created open Blender and click File, Import, Import External Model.
-Navigate to the "Motivating_example_cBNGL2_sbml.xml" file or your personal .xml SBML or SBML-spatial file and select Import External Model.
-Depending on the size of your model this may take a minute to load.
+To import an SBML and SBML-spatial files open Blender and click File, Import, Import External Model.
+For the purposes of this tutorial you can also use one of the two geometries provided in bngFiles.zip_. (icogeometry.mdl and cubicgeometry.mdl) Depending on the size of your model this may take a minute to load.
 Once loaded you will see imported geometries.
 The "CellBlender-" sections in the Scene tab on the right Blender panel have also been automatically filled in.
 As of the time of this tutorial